ibm-cloud-docs/hcx-migration-vmware/zerto.md

 The on prem site architecture includes:

-Zerto Virtual Manager (ZVM): Installed on a Windows VM, managing replication and orchestrating recovery operations.
+Zerto Virtual Manager (ZVM): Installed on a Linux VM, managing replication and orchestrating recovery operations.

 Zerto Virtual Replication Appliances (VRAs): Installed on each ESXi host to replicate data continuously.